17th KIDSFILMFEST SUBMISSIONS NOW OPEN

 KidsFilmFest is an initiative of the Brooklyn Film Festival.
-This year KidsFilmFest presents two programs of films tailored for two groups of young viewers: 3 to 7 & 8 to 12.
+Next year KidsFilmFest will present two programs of films tailored for two groups of young viewers: 3 to 7 & 8 to 15.

 KFF aims to discover and promote children’s filmmakers as well as expose filmmakers of all ages who make films for younger crowds.
 All films are rated “G”.
 Both programs consist of several animated shorts, live-action films, and documentaries.